-"Reasonably Required Reserve or Replacement Fund" means a fund securing the Series 2018 Bonds, the deposits in which do not exceed, as of the date of calculation, the lesser of: (a) 10% of the proceeds of the Series 2018 Bonds; (b) 125% of the average annual amount of principal and interest due on the Series 2018 Bonds; or (c) the maximum amount of principal and interest due on the Series 2018 Bonds in any Bond Year, assuming that each Series 2018 Bonds is paid at its Stated Maturity and term bonds are paid on the scheduled Sinking Fund Payment Dates.
+"Reasonably Required Reserve or Replacement Fund" means a fund securing the Series 2020 Bonds, the deposits in which do not exceed, as of the date of calculation, the lesser of: (a) 10% of the proceeds of the Series 2020 Bonds; (b) 125% of the average annual amount of principal and interest due on the Series 2020 Bonds; or (c) the maximum amount of principal and interest due on the Series 2020 Bonds in any Bond Year, assuming that each Series 2020 Bond is paid at its Stated Maturity and term bonds are paid on the scheduled Sinking Fund Payment Dates.

-"Rebate Amount" means as of any Computation Date, the "rebate amount" with respect to a Series of Tax-exempt Bonds, determined in accordance with Treasury Regulations Section 1.148-3.
+"Rebate Amount" means as of any Computation Date, the "rebate amount" with respect to a Series of Tax-exempt Bonds, determined in accordance with § 1.148-3 of the Treasury Regulations.